This guidance helps charities and social enterprises to understand what a social investor will look for in a good impact plan.

-An investor will want to see how your products, services and interventions are intrinsically linked to your ability to generate revenue from the social activities that you deliver.
+An investor will want to see how your products, services and interventions are linked to your ability to generate revenue from the social activities that you deliver.
 Your impact plan not only shows how your activities respond to the beneficiary needs identified but how this links into your fundamental business success and growth.

 4. Measuring and reporting

 There are many systems for measuring and reporting impact and it is important for you to gather information that helps to fulfil your mission.
 There is no universal standard for impact measurement although there are many useful guides on best practice that you can use to help develop your approach.